 Rubber dishwashing gloves (for lime mortar for oven & rocket stove foundations)

 Wood Hand Saw (cheap), Level (2ft), Hammer (if possible)

-4”-6” Diameter Round Plastic Container Lids (plastering)
+4”-6” Diameter Round Flexible Plastic Container Lids (like quart yogurt container lids)

 Sample of Your Soil (Optional)